adenissegall/Logistic_regression/README.md

 # Logistic_regression
-This is a simple Logistic Regression project
+This is a simple Logistic Regression project to predict what customers have more probability to click on an advertising.